Gregg Allman: Early life

-Gregory LeNoir Allman was born on December 8, 1947, at Saint Thomas Hospital in Nashville, Tennessee to Geraldine Robbins Allman (1917–2015) and Willis Turner Allman (1918–1949).
-The couple had met during World War II in Raleigh, North Carolina when Allman was on leave from the U.S. Army, and were later married.
-Their first child, Duane Allman, was born in Nashville in 1946.
-On December 26, 1949, Willis offered a hitchhiker a ride home and was subsequently shot and killed in Norfolk, Virginia.
+Gregory LeNoir Allman was born on December 8, 1947, at Saint Thomas Hospital in Nashville, Tennessee, to Geraldine Robbins Allman (1917–2015) and Willis Turner Allman (1918–1949).
+The couple had met during World War II in Raleigh, North Carolina, when Allman was on leave from the U.S. Army, and were later married.
+Their first child, Duane Allman, was born in Nashville in November 20, 1946.
+On December 26, 1949, Willis offered a ride to a hitchhiker, Michael Robert "Buddy" Green (1923–2024), an Army veteran, who shot and killed him during an armed robbery in Norfolk, Virginia.
+Green was captured, convicted, sentenced and paroled in 1972.
 Geraldine moved to Nashville with her two sons and never remarried.
 Lacking money to support her children, she enrolled in college to become a Certified Public Accountant (CPA)—state laws at the time, according to her son, required students to live on-campus.

 As a result, Gregg and his older brother were sent to Castle Heights Military Academy in nearby Lebanon.
 A young Gregg interpreted these actions as evidence of his mother's dislike for him, though he later came to understand the reality: "She was actually sacrificing everything she possibly could—she was working around the clock, getting by just by a hair, so as to not send us to an orphanage, which would have been a living hell."
 While his brother adapted to his surroundings with a defiant attitude, Allman felt largely depressed at the school.
 With little to do, he studied often and developed an interest in medicine—had he not gone into music, he hoped to become a dentist.
 He was rarely hazed at Castle Heights as his brother protected him, but often suffered beatings from instructors when he received poor grades.
-The brothers returned to Nashville upon their mother's graduation, and moved to Daytona Beach, Florida in 1959.
+The brothers returned to Nashville upon their mother's graduation, and moved to Daytona Beach, Florida, in 1959.
 Allman would later recall two separate events in his life that led to his interest in music.
 In 1960, the two brothers attended a concert in Nashville with Jackie Wilson headlining alongside Otis Redding, B.B.
 King, and Patti LaBelle.
-Allman was also exposed to music through Jimmy Banes, a mentally handicapped neighbor of his grandmother in Nashville, who introduced him to the guitar.
+Allman was also exposed to music through Jimmy Banes, an intellectually disabled neighbor of his grandmother in Nashville, who introduced him to the guitar.